 While much is known of his innovative mastery of the martial arts, his erudition in the sciences, and his interest in certain esoteric paths, Feldenkrais’ own intellectual, spiritual and cultural roots have remained largely unexplored.
 At the same time, there are aspects of his gift that defy our understanding.

-Moshe-Pinchas Feldenkrais, founder of the Feldenkrais Method, was a student of life in its depth, a fierce and gentle warrior, a teacher of uncommon brilliance.
+Moshe-Pinchas Feldenkrais, the founder of the Feldenkrais Method, was a student of life in its depth, a fierce and gentle warrior, a teacher of uncommon brilliance.
 His teachings move far beyond the usual divisions of science, religion and art, and into a realm where grace, health and effectiveness are one.

 Author’s Comment: Making Connections began to write itself when I started my Feldenkrais training and developed over 8 years of study and research.
 The first edition came out in 2007; this 2nd, expanded edition (2014) contains new material and many updates.
 My intention in this work has been to communicate to my colleagues some of the basic assumptions and circumstances of the culture into which Moshe Feldenkrais was born, and in which he was raised.
 Some elements of this background, as well as Moshe’s response to it, appear to be implicit in his teaching.
 Making Connections has just been published in a French edition, under the title of La Réparation du monde. – David Kaetz